scarpent/ledgerbil/README.md

 day.

 Please let me know if you try it and run into problems.
-Many of those problems I'll either be unable or unwilling to address.
-But there are many others for which the opposite will be true.
+Many of those problems I'll either be unable or unwilling to address, because I'm terrible, but there are many others for which the opposite will be true.
 Ledger has so many features and I use a fairly small subset.
-I'd like to make Ledgerbil as flexible as possible for reading ledger files and doing the things it does.
+I'd like to make Ledgerbil as flexible as possible for reading files that use a larger subset, even if it doesn't know what to do about that subset.

 I'm also open to other contributors!
 But you'll have to suffer my mediocre coding skills and practices.
-If you give me something really good, I might not understand it enough to feel comfortable maintaining it.
+If you submit a PR for something really good, I might not understand it enough to feel comfortable maintaining it.
+Or I might be overly picky about how I think ledgerbil should work.
 Please let me know if there's something you'd like to do so I can help you decide if it's worth your time.
+(Obviously you're free to do whatever you want with your own copy.)

+One thing that bothers me is the horrendous state of naming things and that dollars are assumed.
+My earlier life and financial software experience had me thinking in terms of dollars and investment shares and that has carried over here.
+I'd be interested in some day more accurately describing things more generically in terms of commodities and amounts, but, *phew,* that will be a lot of work.

 The state of documentation for ledgerbil reflects my doubts on whether it will in fact be useful and used by others.
 I'd like to have great,